ArthurClemens/mod_scraper/README.md

 ## Chaining scrapers

-The data types "Links", "Match" and "No match" let you define which scraper should be used to parse the found detail pages.
+The data types "URLs", "Match" and "No match" let you define which scraper should be used to parse the found detail pages.

 That is, a scraper rule can contain a reference to another scraper that will do the work.
 The found results will be listed at the original scraper.